Repairable Products Make Good Sense

 We rate the latest products to make it easy to buy repairable hardware.

-iFixit community members overwhelmingly say that a successful repair makes them more likely to buy more products from that company.
+iFixit community members overwhelmingly say a successful repair makes them more likely to buy from that company.

 The battery in your cellphone only lasts for a year or two.
 Phones with easy-to-replace batteries last longer.

 Computers can have a second life.
-Dell refurbishes and resells 90 million pounds of used electronics per year in Goodwill stores.
+Through its partnership with Dell, Goodwill has collected 500 million pounds of used electronics to refurbish and resell in its stores.